 Police in Indian-administered Kashmir have arrested a prominent human rights activist, a day after he was barred from travelling to Switzerland to participate in a session of the UN Human Rights Council.

-Khurram Parvez, the chairperson of Asian Federation Against involuntary Disappearances (AFAD), was arrested at his home in Srinagar, the capital of Jammu and Kashmir state, late on Thursday, police said.
+Khurram Parvez, the chairman of Asian Federation Against Involuntary Disappearances, was arrested at his home in Srinagar, the capital of Jammu and Kashmir state, late on Thursday, police said.

-On Wednesday, immigration officials at New Delhi's international airport barred Parvez from boarding a plane to Geneva despite him having a valid visa and letter of invitation from the UN body.
+On Wednesday, immigration officials at New Delhi’s international airport barred Parvez from boarding a plane to Geneva even though he had a valid visa and letter of invitation from the UN body.

 Authorities “told [Pervez] that due to orders from the Intelligence Bureau, he cannot travel to Geneva”, Parvez Imroz, the president of the Jammu Kashmir Coalition of Civil Society, said in a statement.

 On 64th day of civil uprising, India succeeded in killing 2 more Kashmiris but has failed to kill the demand for FREEDOM.